So what is lurking in a dog's coat?...

 damp cotton cloth is used to remove mucus from your dog's eyes and a

 coarse rag is appropriate in cleaning your pet's face.

-bathing your pet, make sure that you brush away dead hairs first to
+bathing your pet, make sure that you firstly comb away dead hairs to

 clear all the mats in his coat.
 Soak your pet in warm water.
 Apply a

 pet shampoo in small amounts.
 Target areas are the eyes, ears,